isisaddons/isis-app-todoapp/README.md

 Like the Wicket viewer, the REST API is generated automatically from the domain objects (entities and view models); the screenshot above shows a representation of a `ToDoItem` instance.

-Isis' Restful Objects viewer also (in 1.9.0-SNAPSHOT) implements enhanced content negotiation that goes beyond the RO 1.0 spec (though is discussed in a "future ideas" appendix).
+Apache Isis' Restful Objects viewer also (in 1.9.0-SNAPSHOT) implements enhanced content negotiation that goes beyond the RO 1.0 spec (though is discussed in a "future ideas" appendix).
 Based on an XSD:

 <pre>
 &lt;?xml version=&quot;1.0&quot; encoding=&quot;utf-8&quot;?&gt;